maka-io/maka-http/README.md

 This is just an iteration of the Meteor HTTP package.
 It generally adheres to the original HTTP contracts, but the calls can either return a Callback OR a Promise.

-You can still use:
+You can still use the old callback way (as in http/meteor):
 ```
-    import { HTTP } from 'meteor/http';
+    import { HTTP } from 'meteor/maka:http';

     HTTP.get('url', (error, response) => {
         if (error) {